-Preparing for baby often means making changes in your everyday life- some easier than others.
-Let’s face it: adding a prenatal vitamin or staying mindful of eating healthy, unsaturated fats are relatively simple tasks compared to letting go of your beloved daily cup (or three) of that rich, dark and ever so addicting…coffee.
+Preparing for a baby often means making changes in your everyday life- some easier than others.
+Let’s face it: adding a prenatal vitamin or staying mindful of eating healthy, unsaturated fats are relatively simple tasks compared to letting go of your beloved daily cup (or three) of that rich, dark, and ever so addicting…coffee.
 There is plenty of evidence that drinking coffee can reduce your fertility and heavy coffee consumption can be particularly damaging.
-This study found that women who drink four 8oz cups of coffee a day reduce their fertility by 26%.
-At The YinOva Center we ask women who are trying to conceive to reduce their coffee intake but we are only too aware that this can be difficult even for the most disciplined.
+This study found that women* who drink four 8oz cups of coffee a day reduce their fertility by 26%.
+At The Yinova Center, we ask our patients who are trying to conceive to reduce their coffee intake but we are only too aware that this can be difficult!

 Like any drug, caffeine is addictive so when your body shows signs of physical withdrawal such as headaches and irritability, your will power can take a back seat.
-Our bodies respond best to kindness, so rather than quit cold turkey, it is better for most to ween and here are a few tips how:
+Our bodies respond best to kindness, so rather than quit cold turkey, it is better for most to ween, and here are a few tips on how.

-- Take a break.
 Often times we are as in love with the ritual of getting coffee as we are with drinking it.
-It’s a such a relief to get up from your desk, go outside for some fresh air and waltz on over to your favorite coffee shop.
+It’s such a relief to get up from your desk, go outside for some fresh air, and waltz on over to your favorite coffee shop.
 This is not something that you have to give up!
 Take a break.
-Go get some tea, some water or nothing at all but continue to give yourself the permission to “take a coffee break” sans coffee.
-You will find that after the initial withdrawal of caffeine, this is just as satisfying as often it’s not just the caffeine your body was craving but a much needed escape from sitting in front of the computer.
+Go get some tea, some water, or nothing at all but continue to give yourself the permission to “take a coffee break” sans coffee.
+You will find that after the initial withdrawal of caffeine, this is just as satisfying as often it’s not just the caffeine your body was craving but a much-needed escape from sitting in front of the computer.

-- Get some acupuncture.
-When you come in for acupuncture, let your practicioner know about any side effects you are feeling from caffeine withdrawal.
+When you come in for acupuncture, let your practitioner know about any side effects you are feeling from caffeine withdrawal.
 Acupuncture can help rid of headaches and many bothersome symptoms as well as encourage your body to detox more efficiently.